jflinter/twitter_helloworld_talk/twitter.md

 ![](images/fabric.png)

-^ We also worked with Twitter as part of their launch of third-party SDKs in Fabric.
+^ As Ali mentioned, we also worked with Twitter as part of their launch of third-party SDKs in Fabric.
 So if you're looking to integrate Stripe into your iOS app, you can do so with just a few clicks.

 ^ But instead of talking about these huge awesome things, I'm not really going to talk about Stripe during this talk.
 I hope I don't get chewed out for this.
 Instead, I'm going to use this huge awesome stage to talk about something really small and, honestly, kind of random-seeming.
 Then I'm going to talk about how we used it to build something super useful, and maybe - *just* maybe - even relevant for a talk that's supposed to be about realtime apps.